sartaj/recipe-example-app/readme.md

 ## Additional Packages In A Potential Full Stack Architecture

-### domain

-Core business logic (including GraphQL types and TS types).
+- **domain**: Core business logic (including GraphQL types and TS types).
 Can be imported by both server and client code.

-### cloud-gateway

-Server endpoint.
+- **cloud-gateway**: Server endpoint.
 Currently has REST and GraphQL endpoints.
 Later could be abstracted to microservices.

-### cloud-repository

-Database.
+- **cloud-repository**: Database.
 Possibly relational for related data, and document for quick read data.

-### react-component-library

-Reusable React-Native component library.
+- **react-component-library**: Reusable React-Native component library.